Water privatisation in Dar es Salaam: Donor support and conditionality

 External donor investment produced the lease contract through soft loans worth US$145.5 million for a Dar es Salaam Water Supply and Sanitation Project approved by the World Bank in 2003.
 The African Development Bank contributed US$48m, the European Investment Bank US$34m and the World Bank US$61.5m.
 The private company was supposed to contribute US$8.5m from its own funds and the Tanzanian government was supposed to contribute US$12.6m.

-The World Bank and the International Monetary Fund set conditions for further loans to Tanzania contingent on the privatization of state-run organisations.
+The World Bank and the International Monetary Fund set conditions for further loans to Tanzania contingent on the privatisation of state-run organisations.
 According to research by ActionAid, in 2000 the "signing of a concession agreement assigning the assets of DAWASA (the public utility for Dar es Salaam) to private management companies" was included as a condition for debt relief under the HIPC initiative.
 When lack of investor interest meant that Tanzania was unable to comply with this condition, donors agreed to waive it.
 They then asked for a lease contract instead of a concession, implying a shorter contract duration and less responsibilities transferred to the private company.
-Still according to ActionAid "there has been very little meaningful public participation or consultation, limited public debate, and no transparency [sic] the privatisation process.
+Still according to ActionAid "there has been very little meaningful public participation or consultation, limited public debate, and no transparency [sic] the privatization process.
 Even the country’s elected MPs have been kept largely in the dark."

 The Department for International Development paid Adam Smith International, sister organisation of the neo-liberal UK thinktank Adam Smith Institute, more than £500,000 to provide advice to the Tanzanian government.
-More than £250,000 of that sum was spent by Adam Smith International on a video which included the words: "Our old industries are dry like crops and privatisation brings the rain."
+More than £250,000 of that sum was spent by Adam Smith International on a video which included the words: "Our old industries are dry like crops and privatization brings the rain."

 The contract was awarded through international bidding, but City Water was the only company that submitted a bid.